saurabhsingh13no/cs5200-spring-2018-singh-saurabh/README.md

   $ git clone https://github.com/saurabhsingh13no/cs5200-spring-2018-singh-saurabh.git
   ```

+* Import the project into IntelliJ just as any other project.
+Run the `Cs5200Application.java` as java application.
+Code creates the table in the backend.
+And starts listning at `127.0.0.1:8080`.
+Navigate to the url for the UI version.

 * Connect to the Amazon RDS database (used in this project) using username/password in application.properties file using MySQLWorkBench
 * Create admin/admin and alice/alice using below 2 queries
   ```